TynanSylvester/TyD/Proposal - patches.md

 We had two patch systems in RimWorld: One for localization, and a separate one for modding.
 The localization system was relatively clean, but could have been made more concise and easy to use.
 The modding system worked, but was very verbose - it was based on XML's XPath system.
 This proposal attempts to do better than both, in one syntax.

-We should note that patches sometimes have to modify obscure data that may or may not be present, or may be in one of several forms.
+We should note that patches sometimes have to modify data that may or may not be present, or may be in one of several forms.
 For example, if a mod wants to support multiple game versions, or wants to patch data in other mods.
-The patch system has to support such cases well.
+The patch system has to support such cases.

 Comments on this proposal are welcome.